 - 22% to federal income taxes (for supplemental income up to $1 million)

-- Up to 7.65% is lost to FICA and Medicare
+- Up to 7.65% is lost to FICA (Social Security and Medicare)

-- Bonuses are also subject to state and local income taxes, where applicable
+- An employee bonus is also subject to state and local income taxes, where applicable

 Companies pay standard payroll taxes on bonuses:

 - 6.2% for FUTA (Federal Unemployment Tax Act)

 Overall, bonus payments can generate a 40% aggregate tax expense.

 In addition to tax implications, employee bonus aren’t necessarily an effective long-term retention tool – even if incentives are structured with delayed payouts.
 While an annual bonus can be a valuable component of a workers compensation package, this sort of lump sum payment is table stakes in many industries.
 Supplemental pay programs won’t necessarily yield outsized business goals, but the absence of holiday or performance bonuses could be a competitive disadvantage.